 Single channel HD video of a two channel video installation; 3:53

-Aokigahara is one channel of Aokigahara | Nara, a two channel video piece that documents two different places in Japan, both known for their intense energy.
-The video pieces are projected on opposite ends from each other in a larger room and are separated by an unfinished wall with a door that connects the two spaces, allowing sound to overlap between the pieces.
+Aokigahara is one channel of a two channel video piece, Aokigahara | Nara, that documents two different places in Japan, both known for their intense energy, one positive and one negative.
+The video pieces are projected large scale on walls at opposite ends from each other in a large room.
+They are separated by a tall wall running down the middle that stops a few feet short of the ceiling with a door connecting the two spaces, allowing the sound to overlap between both pieces.

 Aokigahara is a dark, thick forest situated at the base of Mount Fuji, born from the last lava flow there in 864 and is known as a site of fierce negative energy.
-Legend says it was also once a place where obasute (leaving old people in the wild to fend for themselves) was practiced.
+Legend says it was also once a place where obasute, leaving old people in the wild to fend for themselves, was practiced.
 Later it was made famous by a story in which two lovers commit a suicide pact there.
 Today, Aokigahara is the number one spot for suicide in Japan.